apache/fluo/docs/prod-fluo-setup.md

 NOTE - All properties that have a default are set with it.
 Uncomment a property if you want to use a value different than the default.
 Properties that are unset and uncommented must be set by the user.

+To run, Fluo requires the Hadoop, Accumulo, and Zookeeper jars for the versions running on the cluster where Fluo will run.
+In order to configure this a classpath must be constructed with these jars for Fluo.
+This can be done by editing `conf/fluo-env.sh`, which also contains further documentation.

 Fluo command script
 -------------------